Creative ways to fund on-demand public transportation and microtransit• 8 min read

 The FAST Act — the current surface transportation legislation which establishes the formula funding process — is set to expire in September.
 The distinction between agency operated services vs. turnkey ones is likely to persist in the next authorization bill, but the exact details are to be determined.
 If the Biden Administration and Congress move a bill forward (rather than merely extend the FAST Act), the rules around formula funding are likely to change.

 Federal programs that cover local match.

 Any community receiving federal funds will need to find a local match to fully finance their project.
 While most communities find their local match in their local budgets, there are some federal programs that provide funding that can serve as a local match or source of additional funding.
 The FTA outlines these programs in an FAQ.
 They include transportation assistance programs from the Older Americans Act and Temporary Assistance for Needy Families (TANF).

 Federal competitive grants.

-Over the past four years, the federal government has launched a number of innovation grant programs aimed at helping transit agencies and cities across the U.S. experiment with new technology.
-Via has partnered with a number of cities and transit agencies on successful grant applications through these programs to launch new microtransit services.
+Over the past four years, the Department of Transportation launched a number of innovation grant programs aimed at helping transit agencies and cities across the US experiment with new technology.
+Via has partnered with several cities and transit agencies on successful grant applications through these programs to launch new microtransit services.

 How state and regional funding comes into play.